marcinkubica/vagrant-rke2-airgap/README.md

 * ansible 2.14.1

 ## Notes
+1. Vagrant trigger is set to execute after last machine defined in [Vagantfile](./Vagrantfile)\
+   Should you choose to provision VMs selectivelly the trigger for [vagrant.sh](./vagrant.sh) not be executed.
 1. Since there's a [config.yaml bug in rancherfederal/rke2-ansible](https://github.com/rancherfederal/rke2-ansible/issues/138) at present the git repo being pulled is using my rke2-ansible fork

 1. Virtualbox on OSX by default might not allow you to create required interfaces.\